GralDispersionModel/GRAL/Contributing.md

 ```
 -- master  : production and bug fixes
--- develop : release ready commits and bug fixes
+-- V2XXX   : release ready commits and bug fixes
 -- features/feature-xx: always branch from develop and delete after merging to develop
 ```

 - *master* branch is inteded for production release.
 Keep it simple and easy to rollback
-- *develop* branch is for release preparation.
+- *V2XXX*  branch is for release preparation.
 Only for release ready commits.

 ## Recommended Process